 Other Tips for Helping With Corrosion in Saltwater Pools

-While zinc anodes are an effective method for reducing or eliminating galvanic corrosion, another crucial process of protecting your saltwater pool equipment is equipotential bonding.
+While zinc anodes effectively reduce or eliminate galvanic corrosion, equipotential bonding is another crucial process for protecting your saltwater pool equipment.

 Equipotential bonding balances the electrical potential between the saltwater and the metal features.
 This balance stabilizes the pool system and prevents harmful electric shock.